janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-5-end-to-end-test.md

 ## Getting the Root URL of Our Endpoints

 `TestHelper.getApiRootUrl()` gets the root API url through the resource group.
-This could have been simplified by computing the URL using the current branch name, but the current solution also works if `uniqueString` had been used for the name of the function app resource.
+This could have been simplified a lot by simply computing the URL using the current branch name (`https://aft-${branchName}-functions/api`), but the current solution also works if `uniqueString` had been used for the name of the function app resource, and I thought that this snippet might be useful to someone, so I left it in.

 1. Get the name of current branch with the shell command `git symbolic-ref --short HEAD`.
 2. Use the branch name to compute the name of the resource group.